joshua-isak/Prism/README.md

 # Prism

-An End to End encrypted chat room written in go with a custom communication protol (Prism Protocol) that allows for cross platform client development.
+An End to End encrypted chat room client and server.

 ![Screenshot](screenshot.png)